Read about using countable and uncountable nouns. Then, when you are ready, try these practice exercises.

 Countable or uncountable?

-I ate some chocolates. (= some little chocolates from a box of many)
+I ate some cake. (= a piece of cake 🍰)

-I want an ice cream (= one whole ice cream usually in a cone, you lick it 🍦)
+I want an ice cream. (= one whole ice cream, you lick it 😛 🍦)

-I want some ice cream (= some from a tub, eat it with a spoon)
+I want some ice cream. (= in a bowl, eat it with a spoon 🍨)

 You can find lots more examples of countable and uncountable nouns on the countable/uncountable noun practice exercises page.